Brook Fordyce: Career

 Fordyce was a third-round draft selection of the New York Mets in 1989.
 He spent the next several years in the minor leagues.
 Through 1996, he had played in only eight MLB games for the Mets and Cincinnati Reds.
 He spent parts of the next two seasons in the major leagues with the Reds, until a trade took him to the Chicago White Sox.
 He played his most complete season for the 1999 White Sox, batting .297 in 105 games.

 After being traded from the White Sox to the Orioles in the middle of the 2000 season, Fordyce batted .322 in 53 games with Baltimore.
-He was the primary starting catcher for the first half of the 2001 season, but he struggled offensively.
+He was the primary starting catcher for the first half of the 2001 season, but struggled offensively.
 It took him 21 games to drive in a run, and his batting average never got within 100 points of his performance with the team the previous year.
 Fordyce did not see as much playing time late in the season, and he finished the 2001 season with a .209 batting average in 95 games.
 He also had the worst fielding percentage among the league's catchers.

-In January 2002, Fordyce was hospitalized with severe bleeding from his gastrointestinal tract, and he spent several days in intensive care.
-He was able to report to spring training on time the next month.
-Orioles manager Mike Hargrove indicated that he was not declaring a number one catcher, and he said that Fordyce would compete for the job with young prospects Fernando Lunar and Geronimo Gil.
+In January 2002, Fordyce was hospitalized with severe bleeding from his gastrointestinal tract, spending several days in intensive care, but he was able to report to spring training on time the next month.
+Orioles manager Mike Hargrove indicated he was not declaring a number one catcher and said that Fordyce would compete for the job with young prospects Fernando Lunar and Geronimo Gil.

 In 2003, Fordyce battled Gil for the starting catching job on the Orioles.
 Gil had the upper hand leading into the season, but Fordyce played well initially and earned more playing time than expected.
 In 108 games that year, Fordyce batted .273.
 He concluded his career with the Tampa Bay Rays in 2004, hitting .205 in 54 games.